 2. Change your targeting

 Try targeting different combinations of authors, categories, regions, and retailers to find more affordable readers.
-This can require some maintenance, as the cost to reach different audiences will change over time as other ads start and end, so make sure you keep an eye on your ad results in your Partner Dashboard!
+This can require some maintenance, as the cost to reach different audiences will change over time as other ads start and end, so make sure you keep an eye on your ad results!

 3. Try CPC bidding